 The Feeding, Swallowing and Nutrition Program at Children's Wisconsin takes a truly individualized approach to treat every child.

-Find more details on what to expect in your first appointment with our Feeding team, so you and your child are ready for your appointment by reviewing this inforgraphic.
+Find more details on what to expect in your first appointment with our Feeding team, so you and your child are ready for your appointment by reviewing this infographic.

-While treatment plans vary, our team of specialists has developed a typical treatment path that will guide your child’s care in our clinic.
+For patient families: While treatment plans vary, our team of specialists has developed a typical treatment path that will guide your child's care in our clinic.
 Learn more about what to expect from your first Feeding team appointment and the types of treatment paths below.

 Our team then makes an initial assessment based on the medical history provided.
 We determine what tests, if any, are necessary (such as blood work, radiology, endoscopy, etc.) and what initial treatments meet your child's needs.
 Our goal with this initial assessment is to help identify any potential medical issues that need to be addressed before moving forward with further evaluations, therapies or treatments.